lquenti/walky/README.md

           Possible values:
           - nearest-neighbour: Starting at each vertex, always visiting the lowest possible next vertex
-          - christofides:      The Christofides(-Serdyukov) algorithm
+          - christofides:      The Christofides(-Serdyukov) algorithm, with randomized min-cost perfect matching solver

   <INPUT_FILE>
           Path to the TSPLIB-XML file